caleb531/bump-anything/README.md

 ## Features

 - Bump the version number in any arbitrary file
-- Supports most project types (if no paths are supplied, automatically detects `package.json` in Node, `setup.py` in Python, WordPress themes, etc.)
+- Supports most project types (if no paths are supplied, automatically detects `package.json` in Node, `setup.py` or `pyproject.toml` in Python, `style.css` for WordPress themes, etc.)

 ## Installation